FireworksX/graph-state/README.md

 ```

 ## Typescript
-If you use TS 5+ then all be work automatic.
+In case you use TS 5+ everything will work automatically.

 ```ts
 import { createState } from '@graph-state/core'